frozzare/dashboard/readme.md

 # dashboard

 Dashboard written for personal usage.
+Built with Next.js, React, styled-components and socket.io.

+## installation

+1. Download or clone the repo.
+2. Run `yarn`

 ## custom widget